Dungyy/frontend-of-dungyzon/README.md

 ```
 http://localhost:3000
 ```
-You should be viewing Dingyzon!
+You should be viewing Dungyzon!

 ## Thank You!